WilliamZhang20/LED-project-2022/README.md

 For example, with 3 pins, there are 6 combinations.
 If the pins were numbered 1 to 3, current can be run in combinations 1-2, 1-3, 2-3, 2-1, 3-1, 3-2.
 So long as the other pin in those combinations is set to high impedance mode (in which no current is allowed through), then current is guaranteed to flow between those chosen pins.
 Therefore, 6 lights could be lit up that way.

 ## Camera Project (July 2022)
+This project was created to monitor my home.

-In this project, I controlled the Raspberry Pi Camera Module to take photos at random time intervals between 4 and 10 seconds.
+The main program makes the Raspberry Pi Camera Module take photos at random time intervals between 4 and 10 seconds.

 Each time, the program will send the photo to my email as an attachment.
 To open the photo, simply download and open in browser.

+Ongoing work is currently being done to create a second program to have the camera take photos only when motion is detected.